Trump Campaign Steps Up Vice Presidential Vetting Efforts

 Trump has said he is in no hurry to announce his running mate, and could wait until the Republican National Convention in July to unveil the person who will serve with him on the GOP ticket.

-In an appearance on Newsmax Tuesday night, Trump listed Scott, Burgum, Rubio, Vance and Carson as among those in contention.
+In an appearance on Newsmax on Tuesday night, Trump listed Scott, Burgum, Rubio, Vance, and Carson as among those in contention.

 The news that vetting materials had been sent to top contenders was first reported by NBC and the list by ABC.